the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ![](mailinglisthq.png)

 The mailing lists have a selection of fits which allow for any budget or skill level and they are all covered by the TDF Ship Replacement Program (SRP).
 All fittings have their minimum skill requirements in the mailing list.
-Basic and above require level 4, with a ship specific exception for the Paladin which requires 5.
+Basic and above require level 4 armor comps while starters only need level 2.

 Pick a fit you would like to fly.
 If you need help just ask in the TDF-Official channel or in Discord for any advice getting set up.

 The general rule of thumb when we run Vanguards (VG) you need 9850 armor HP + 55% resists.
 For Assaults (AS) & Headquarters (HQ) you need 17k armor hp + 65% omni resists.
-You still need to fly the correct mailing list fit.
-You are allowed to use module variants meta4+.
-Tank downgrades or different fits are not accepted.
+You still need to fly the correct mailing list fits however.
+You are allowed to use module variants meta4+. **Tank module downgrades or different fits are not accepted.**

 ## Ship Settings